 The woodpecker pecked with such delight and focused intensity.
 At last, that tree began to thaw.
 I listened quietly through a veil of poplars.
-I noticed also and with gigantic joy that I could hear the snow melting.
+I noticed also with gigantic joy that I could hear the snow melting.
 The chickadees were “dee-dee-dee-ing” while the sun warmed my cheeks.
 An idyllic moment.
-My heart would always beat with a peaceful exhilaration as I hiked through those trails of solitude and snow.
+My heart would always beat with a peaceful exhilaration as I hiked through those trails of snow and solitude.

-I think the only other time I experienced the sounds of wholesome and perfect silence, remarkably, were in that hospital.
-After so many days of vociferous pain, nothing could and ever will transcend the stillness of that day.
-I would never have imagined that it would have been in the Palliative Care room, while spending time with my Dad.
+The only other time I experienced the sounds of wholesome and perfect silence, remarkably, were in the hospital.
+After too many days of vociferous pain, nothing could and ever would transcend the stillness of “That Day”.
+I would never have imagined that it would be in the Palliative Care room, while taking care of my Dad.

-In that hospital, patients who would scream daily and lash out; that day, there seemed to be a collective, blissful nap.
+In the hospital, patients who would scream daily and lash out; This Day, they all fell into a collective, blissful nap.
 The ladies who regularly chatted like squirrels (and were often referred to as such by one of the nutty nurses in the ward) – all six slept serenely and soundly throughout that afternoon.

 All family members had left my Dad’s room.
-There was a luscious and curious breeze sneaking in through the window in searching of a sliver of That Day’s perfection.
+There was a curious and luscious breeze sneaking in through the window in searching of a sliver of This Day’s perfection.
 The scent of sweet clover made me dizzy with glee.
 It was so unusual to smell that in the hospital.

 I sat motionless on the rocking chair for a long time.
-It seemed that the world came to a halt: the scurrying nurses, the wandering parade of guests.
+It felt like The Entire World came to a halt: the scurrying nurses, the wandering parade of guests.
 Everything became still.
-The world took a very long and soft pause – seemingly motionless on her axis.
+The World took a very long and soft pause – seemingly motionless on her axis.

 © Rhonda Belous